 Confirmatory laboratory evidence:

-Serological evidence of a fourfold increase in immunoglobulin G (IgG)-specific antibody titer reactive with spotted fever group Rickettsia, including R. rickettsii, antigen by indirect immunofluorescence assay (IFA) between paired serum specimens (one taken in the first two weeks of illness and a second 2–6 weeks later), or
+Detection of SFGR, including R. rickettsii, DNA in a clinical specimen via amplification of a species-specific target by PCR assay, or

-Detection of spotted fever group Rickettsia, including R. rickettsii, DNA in a clinical specimen via amplification of a species-specific target by PCR assay, or
+Serological evidence of a fourfold increase in IgG-specific antibody titer reactive with SFGR, including R. rickettsii, antigen by IFA between paired serum specimens (one taken in the first two weeks of illness and a second 2–6 weeks later), or

-Demonstration of spotted fever group antigen in a biopsy or autopsy specimen by IHC, or
+Demonstration of SFGR antigen in a biopsy or autopsy specimen by IHC, or

-Isolation of spotted fever group Rickettsia, including R. rickettsii, from a clinical specimen in cell culture and molecular confirmation (e.g., PCR or sequence).
+Isolation of SFGR, including R. rickettsii, from a clinical specimen in cell culture and molecular confirmation (e.g., PCR or sequence).

 Presumptive laboratory evidence:

-Has serologic evidence of elevated IgG antibody at a titer ≥1:128 reactive with spotted fever group Rickettsia, including R. rickettsii, antigen by IFA in a sample taken within 60 days of illness onset.
+Has serologic evidence of elevated IgG antibody at a titer ≥1:128 reactive with SFGR, including R. rickettsii, antigen by IFA in a sample taken within 60 days of illness onset.

 Supportive laboratory evidence:

-Has serologic evidence of elevated IgG antibody at a titer ≥1:64 reactive with spotted fever group Rickettsia, including R. rickettsii, antigen by IFA in a sample taken within 60 days of illness onset.
+Has serologic evidence of elevated IgG antibody at a titer ≥1:64 reactive with SFGR, including R. rickettsii, antigen by IFA in a sample taken within 60 days of illness onset.

 A3.
 Epidemiologic Linkage